Rahul1342002/Ekshetra/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 Currently we use [`vercel`](https://vercel.com/) to deploy.
 All the adapters are set for vercel by default.
 Just link your repository in your vercel dashboard, and you should be good to go.

+## Verify and Approve Payments

+you can check this repo on how to approve those payments from event ID.
+[Click here to visit the repo](https://github.com/SandeepDev1/EventVerify)